murrayrodney/Visual-Inference/reports/proposal.md

 Because the x and y pairs of the individual points which consisted of the images shown to the subject were also provided, additional features may be calculated and examined.
 Two examples may be: the number of points in the correct quadrant, and the distance to the closest boundary

-Assumptions for logistic regresssion models of this nature are difficult to check, however some key checks that can and will be done are:
+Assumptions for logistic regression models are difficult to check, however some key checks that can and will be done are:

-* Normality of the estimates of the linear effects via QQ-plots
+* Normality of the estimates of the random effects via QQ-plots
 * Proportions of correct answers for binned values of continuous variables (as shown below) show trends similar to modeled values

-Because there are not specific variables of interest to test the effect of, model selection will be used to address the use of overly complex models to enhance interpretability while prioritizing the ability of the model to describe the response.
+Because there are no specific variables of interest to test the effect of, model selection will be used to address the use of overly complex models to enhance interpretability while prioritizing the ability of the model to describe the response.
 A 5-fold cross validation is proposed to identify the model (or set of variables) with the best average accuracy on the test folds.
 If a large imbalance is found in the data, adjustments will be made to the metric to account for this.

 The following results will be reported as final deliverables: